iabdelkareem/dbup-extensions/Readme.md

 ## To Use

+The two ways to use this extension are described below.
+Both have the same result, but are different ways to pass in the logger.

+### Using Service Provider

 1. Add `using DbUp.Extensions.Logging;`
 2. Call `AddLoggerFromServiceProvider()` on the `UpgradeEngineBuilder` passing `IServiceProvider` as an argument.
 Check the example below.